Sam-Serpoosh/Sam-Serpoosh.github.io/_posts/2012-02-17-more-specific-test-general-code.markdown

 public static decimal Reverse(decimal number)
 {
-  var beforeDecimalPoint = (int)number;
+  var beforeDecimalPoint = (int) number;
   var afterDecimalPoint  = ExtractAfterDecimalPoint(number);

-  return ReverseAfterDecimalPoint(afterDecimalPoint) + ReverseBeforeDecimalPoint(beforeDecimalPoint);
+  return ReverseAfterDecimalPoint(afterDecimalPoint) +
+    ReverseBeforeDecimalPoint(beforeDecimalPoint);
 }
 {% endhighlight %}

 The most important point in this code is that as our tests become more specific, our code becomes more general.
 This is one of the most important points that we should pay attention to during Test-Driven-Development which was mentioned at first by Uncle Bob Martin.
 There are lots of examples out there for this point and one of the best ones is Stack Kata.

-Finally I found out the algorithm which we use implicitly for reversing decimal numbers, Thanks to TDD for that.
-Two days after that I went to my friend’s home.
-I was happily ready to tell little Sarah the answer of her question.
+Thanks to TDD, I finally found out the algorithm we implicitly use for reversing decimal numbers.
+Two days after that I went to my friend’s home and I was excited to tell little Sarah the answer to her question.
 It turned out she solved the problem herself.
-But the more interesting thing was that she used a completely TDD and baby steps approach for solving the problem.
+But the more interesting thing was that she used a completely TDD and baby steps approach for solving it.
 You can see her solution right here:

 ![Her solution steps](https://dl.dropboxusercontent.com/u/100502983/reverse_number_pictures/reverse_number.jpg)